-- Master’s degree in education, conservation, environmental science or related field or Bachelor’s degree with minimum of two years relevant experience and/or training
+- Bachelor’s degree in education, conservation, environmental science, or related field with minimum of two years relevant experience and/or training

 - Ability to prioritize effectively and handle multiple projects and deadlines simultaneously

-- Good judgment, flexibility and ability to work independently and reliably
+- Good judgment and ability to work independently and reliably

-- Experience teaching youth, preferably high school-aged, in wilderness, canoe-based, service and residential programs
+- Experience teaching youth, preferably high school-aged, in wilderness, canoe-based, service, and residential/field programs

 - Experience working with students from diverse backgrounds and cultures

 - Enthusiasm for learning and teaching about the natural world and knowledge of North Cascades natural and cultural history

 - Experience leading service projects in the backcountry, including trail and campground maintenance and field science projects